After you suffered an injury following an accident can often lead to a substantial period of time away from work and a significant loss of income.

 - future loss of earnings.

-Firstly, it is important to note that compensation for injuries suffered in an accident, including that part relating to loss of earnings, is treated as capital.
+Firstly, it is important to note that any award for injuries suffered in an accident, including that part relating to loss of earnings, is treated as capital.
 In keeping with the rule that a claimant is only entitled to be compensated for actual loss suffered, Courts in Ireland award loss of earnings on only a net after tax and social charge basis.

 When a claimant is an employee of a business, then a personal injury claim for a loss of earnings covers not only the basic wages but also any loss of overtime, bonuses, benefit(s) in kind or shift allowance.
 Usually they will first assess a claimant’s net average yearly income in order to calculate the average salary.
 In a straight forward claim the average monthly wage is multiplied by the period of absence and the resulting figure is deemed to be the value of a past loss of earnings claim.